Agribusiness: Staying on a Fixed Energy Plan

 What happens if my circumstances change before my Fixed Energy Plan expires?

 We don’t charge exit fees, so if your circumstances change (for example, if you’re relocating overseas, or moving to another electricity supplier), you can contact us to discuss your options.

 Are the rates for my other properties changing as well?

 The plans for your other properties may not be up for renewal yet.
 When they are, we’ll contact you beforehand in writing and advise you of any rates changes.

 Can I change my other properties to Fixed Energy Plans?

-They apply if it says ‘summer’ or ‘winter’ in the ‘season’ column of the rate information tables in the PDF that was attached to your email.
-There are some rates where it won’t apply and will show as ‘year round’ instead.
-This means that you’re charged this one rate for all associated usage.
+These rates apply to you if it says ‘summer’ or ‘winter’ in the ‘season’ column of the rate information table over the page.
+Otherwise, this column will show as ‘year-round’, which means you’re charged this one rate for all associated usage.